jonytoast/MeowMatch/README.md

 ## Description

+MeowMatch is an app designed to help you find and connect with cats in your area.
+Search by gender, age, and location to find a pet that matches your desires.

+To find cats, enter your preferences, and click "Find Your New Furbaby" to display results, show cat name, image, age, breed, location and more

+In addition to finding a pet, you can view cat facts, as well as pet related charities you can save or learn more about.

 This App is created for both large and small viewports.

 The URL of the deployed webpage can be found at: